Early Verification of Legal Compliance via Bounded Satisfiability Checking: Incremental Search for Bounded Counterexamples

-The procedure $\groundAlg$ (Alg.~\ref{alg:ground}) recursively traverses the AST of the input FOL formula.
-To eliminate the existential quantifier in $\exists r: Cls \cdot body$ (L:\ref{ln:extdiscovery}), $\groundAlg$ creates a new relational object $newR$ (unconstrained) of class $Cls$ (L:~\ref{ln:extnewClass}), and replaces $r$ with $newR$ in $body$ (L:\ref{ln:extreplacement}).
-To eliminate the universal quantifier in $\forall r: Cls \cdot body$ (L:~\ref{ln:unidiscovery}), $\groundAlg$ expands the quantifier into a conjunction of clauses where each clause is $body[r \leftarrow r_i]$ (i.e., $r$ is replaced by $r_i$ in $body$) for each relational object $r_i$ of class $Cls$ in $\domainUnder$ (L:\ref{ln:forall}).
-Intuitively, an existentially-quantified relational object is instantiated with a new relational object, and an universally quantified relational object is instantiated with every existing relational object of the same class in $\domainUnder$.
+To eliminate the existential quantifier in $\exists o: r \cdot \phi'_f$ (L:\ref{ln:extdiscovery}), $\groundAlg$ creates a new relational object $o'$ of class $r$ (L:~\ref{ln:extnewClass}), and replaces $o$ with $o'$ in $\phi'_f$ (L:\ref{ln:extreplacement}).
+To eliminate the universal quantifier in $\forall o: r \cdot \phi'_f$ (L:~\ref{ln:unidiscovery}), $\groundAlg$ grounds the formula in $\domainUnder$.
+More specifically, $\groundAlg$ expands the quantifier into a conjunction of clauses where each clause is $o'.ext \Rightarrow \phi'_f[o \leftarrow o']$ (i.e., $o$ is replaced by $o'$ in $\phi'_f$) for each relational object $o'$ of class $r$ in $\domainUnder$ (L:~\ref{ln:forall}).
+Intuitively, an existentially quantified relational object is instantiated with a new relational object, and a universally quantified relational object is instantiated with every existing relational object of the same class in $\domainUnder$, which does not include the ones instantiated during $\groundAlg$.